Advice for businesses

-You can pay your business rates online using a credit or debit card using the link below.
+You can pay your business rates online using a credit or debit card.

 To set up a Direct Debit, change your existing bank details or your instalment plan, please complete the online form below.
 Please note you must be the authorised signatory on the bank account.